-Joseph Longley is a senior associate with the Addiction and Public Policy Initiative at the O’Neill Institute.
+Joseph Longley is a project director with the Addiction and Public Policy Initiative at the O’Neill Institute.
 He is a civil rights and prisoners’ rights attorney whose work focuses on ensuring access to medications for opioid use disorder for all people who need it, including incarcerated people.

 Longley received his J.D. cum laude from Harvard Law School, where he was president of the Board of Student Advisers, and a B.A. from Ohio State University.